05 August 2025

 New applications are initially allocated to the default desk.
 A workflow then runs that moves applications from international students to the desk for processing international applications.

-Workflow can be set to run always or on specific events, such as:
+Workflow can be set to run always or on custom events, such as:

 The event Default desk allocated is usually the first event used to trigger a workflow as the event Default desk allocated informs that a new application has been received.
 Other events can then trigger workflows when the application's status changes, the offer status changes, and so on.